 Conservation easements usually prohibit the destruction, clearing or trimming of any vegetation within the easement area.
 An exception to this is the removal of exotic or nuisance plants.
 At times, these plants can be removed as part of a site-specific management plan.
 The district can help you identify exotic or nuisance plants.
 In addition, information about exotic and nuisance plants can be found on the websites of the Florida Exotic Pest Plant Council and the University of South Florida’s Atlas of Florida Vascular Plants.

-Adding materials, such as in the construction of a trail, or removing soil, rock, mulch or other materials, or removing vegetation, is generally prohibited in conservation easements.
+Adding materials, such as constructing a trail, or removing soil, rock, mulch or other materials, or removing vegetation, is generally prohibited in conservation easements.

-Construction of boardwalks or piers is allowed only if the easement’s legal records specifically state the right to do so has been retained by the landowner.
+Construction of boardwalks or piers is allowed only if the easement’s legal records specifically state the right and that right is retained by the landowner.

 Typically, conservation easements do not grant the right of public access.

 Protection of a conservation easement area is the responsibility of the property owner, or whoever performs the maintenance.
 The district is not the landowner and is not responsible for maintaining the conservation easement.
 However, the district does monitor the status of conservation areas to ensure they are being maintained in accordance with the provisions of the agreement.

 If you do not know who is responsible for the maintenance of a conservation easement where you live, the district recommends you contact the homeowner’s association, which is often the responsible party.